farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Armiger.** Whenever you take a mild physical consequence, you can choose to instead destroy your armor or your shield, provided you’re using the appropriate item.
 Once your armor or shield is destroyed, you’ll have to get it repaired or get a new one.
 (Fate System Toolkit, p.41)
 - **Backup Weapon.** Whenever someone’s about to hit you with a _Disarmed_ situation aspect or something similar, spend a fate point to declare you have a backup weapon.
 Instead of a situation aspect, your opponent gets a boost, representing the momentary distraction you suffer having to switch.
 (Fate Core, p.111)
 - **Dirty Fighter.** (requires Brawler.)
 You have a talent for fighting dirty and are experienced in pulling all manner of tricks in order to get the upper hand on your opponents.
 Any time you invoke an opponent’s aspect in a physical fight, you get an additional +1 on the roll. (adapted from Spirit of the Century SRD, §6.13.1)
-- **Competition Fighting.** You excel on the mat or in the ring. +2 to attack with Fight as long as the combat is part of an adjudicated sport and is not a matter of life and death. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Competition Fighting.** You excel on the mat or in the ring. +2 to attack with Fight as long as the combat is part of an adjudicated sport and is not a matter of life and death.
 - **Cut Off.** When someone defends against your Fight roll, and they succeed with style, they do not receive a boost. (adapted from Spirit of the Century SRD, §6.3.1)
 - **The Drunkard Swings Wide.** (requires Drunken Shove from Physique.)
 Your blows are crude and telegraphed, but in dodging, your opponent seems to be struck by an elbow or a knee by accident.
 Make your Fight roll as normal.
 If you strike your opponent, you do stress as normal.
 If you miss or tie, your opponent takes one physical stress anyway.
 (Fate System Toolkit, p.150)
-- **Ground and Pound.** When you successfully attack someone with Fight whom you are grappling, you inflict 2 additional stress. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Ground and Pound.** When you successfully attack someone with Fight whom you are grappling, you inflict 2 additional stress.
 - **Heavy Hitter.** When you succeed with style on a Fight attack and choose to reduce the result by one to gain a boost, you gain a full situation aspect with a free invocation instead.
 (Fate Core, p.111)
 - **Hold the Line.** When you share a zone with an ally who also has this stunt, you gain +2 to defend with Fight.
 (Peter Blake)
 - **Kick the Bruise.** It really hurts to take two hits to the same place.
 Once per conflict, when you invoke a physical consequence on a successful Fight attack, you can spend a fate point to increase that consequence's severity (so mild becomes moderate, moderate becomes severe) before your opponent takes stress from your successful attack.
-If you invoked a severe consequence, your opponent must either take a consequence from your attack or be taken out. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+If you invoked a severe consequence, your opponent must either take a consequence from your attack or be taken out.
 - **Martial Arts.** You have an acute insight into the means and methods of barehanded warfare. +2 to create advantages with Fight when you assess another martial artist's style. (adapted from Spirit of the Century SRD, §6.13.2)
 - **Brickbreaker/Board Breaking.** (requires Martial Arts.)
 You are able to focus the force of your blows into a concentrated, small area that is devastating to solid materials.
 You may make attacks with your body against objects that would typically only be damaged by weapons or tools.
 If you attack something softer, such as wood, any stress you deal is doubled. (adapted from Spirit of the Century SRD, §6.13.2)
 - **Fist of Death.** (requires Martial Arts.)
 By concentrating your force into a powerful blow, you may devastate even the most potent of opponents.
 Once per opponent per fight, you may spend a fate point after landing a successful blow to cause your opponent to check their highest unchecked physical stress box (instead of taking stress equal to the shifts you succeeded by). (adapted from Spirit of the Century SRD, §6.13.2)
 - **Martial Scholar.** (requires Martial Arts.)
 Once you know your opponent, besting them is easy.
-When you successfully create an advantage with Fight based on assessing an opponent's combat style, you gain an extra free invocation. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+When you successfully create an advantage with Fight based on assessing an opponent's combat style, you gain an extra free invocation.
 - **Right Back At You.** (requires Parry Everything.)
 Once per scene, when you succeed with style on a Fight defence against a Shoot attack, you may send the projectile flying back towards your attacker, inflicting a 2-shift physical hit on them.
 (Peter Blake)
 - **Spears of Green Wood.** You may train a body of troops—unnamed characters in a group of up to approximately 100—for a week and increase their Fight Skill by +1.
 You can repeat this multiple times, improving any given unit to a maximum of your Fight -2.
 (Fate System Toolkit, p.97)
 - **Steady the Drunkard.** (requires The Drunkard Swings Wide.)
 You stagger and seem about to fall, so you reach out and grab your opponent’s arm to steady yourself.
 This seemingly unintentional grip blocks chi and paralyzes your opponent.
 You may place a _Chi Blocked_ situation aspect with a free invocation on your opponent.
 Your opponent may not use any kung fu stunts until they remove this aspect.
 (Fate System Toolkit, p.150)